mgreenberry/happy-hands/README.md

 ### Content
 The text for section Y was copied from the Wikipedia article Z
 ### Media
-The Sign Language images and Fingerspelling pdf document were sourced from ....
+The BSL Alphabet pdf document were sourced from....

 photos used in this site were obtained from ...
 ### Code